 Collections.replaceAll(list, "element 3", "element 6");

-The first takes a List and an element to search for (the "search key").
+The binary search algorithm searches for a specified element in a sorted list.
+This algorithm has two forms:- The first takes a List and an element to search for (the "search key").
 This form assumes that the list is sorted in ascending order according to the natural ordering of its elements.

-The second form takes a Comparator in addition to the List and the search key and assumes that the list is sorted into ascending order according to the specified Comparator
+- The second form takes a Comparator in addition to the List and the search key and assumes that the list is sorted into ascending order according to the specified Comparator.

 private static void searchingAlgorithmsDemo() {